-We have reviewed, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the unaudited condensed consolidated interim financial information of Enstar Group Limited and subsidiaries for the three-month periods ended March 31, 2008, and 2007, as indicated in our report dated May 12, 2008 (June 5, 2008 as to the effects of the restatement discussed in Note 11).
-Because we did not perform an audit, we expressed no opinion on that information.
+We have reviewed, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the unaudited condensed consolidated interim financial information of Enstar Group Limited and subsidiaries for the periods ended March 31, 2008, and 2007, as indicated in our report dated May 12, 2008.
+As indicated in our report, because we did not perform an audit, we expressed no opinion on that information.

-We are aware that our report referred to above, which is included in your Quarterly Report on Form 10-Q/A for the quarter ended March 31, 2008 is incorporated by reference in Registration Statement Nos.
+We are aware that our report referred to above, which is included in your Quarterly Report on Form 10-Q for the quarter ended March 31, 2008 is incorporated by reference in Registration Statement Nos.
 333-149551, 333-148863, 333-148862 and 333-141793 of Enstar Group Limited on Forms S-8.